petedavisdev/petedavis.dev/_notes/blog.md

 ## How to customise the default VuePress blog theme

+## How to add sharing buttons to your VuePress articles

 ## Adding your own components to VuePress content

 ## How to add Netlify forms to your VuePress site using Vue Components